-School employees receiving complaints of sexual harassment from employees and "non- employees" must report the incident to the Title IX coordinator.
+School employees receiving complaints of sexual harassment from employees and "non-employees" must either direct the complainant to the Title IX coordinator, or may report the incident themselves.
 Supervisory and managerial personnel are required to report complaints of sexual harassment, and will be subject to discipline for failing to report suspected or reported sexual harassment, knowingly allowing sexual harassment to continue, or engaging in any retaliation.